analuciaahedo/Emotion-Recognition-by-Computational-Vision/README.md

-# Reconocimiento-de-Emociones-por-Visión-Computacional
+# Emotion-Recognition-by-Computational-Vision
-Reconocimiento de emociones y secciones de población con visión computacional (SS)
+Recognition of emotions and population sections with computer vision (SS)